red-axe/am-editor/docs/api/command.md

 ### `execute`

-Execute the plug-in command.
-The parameters are the parameters agreed by the plug-in.
-You can view the parameters required by each plug-in in the plug-in list.
+Execute the plugin command.
+The parameters are the parameters agreed by the plugin.
+You can view the parameters required by each plugin in the plugin list.

 If the editor is not focused when the command is executed, it will automatically focus to the position of the last blur